-Cylinder liner walls (Figure 15-A) which are in contact with engine coolant (Figure 15-B) can be eroded or pitted unless the proper concentration and type of SCA's are present in the coolant.
-Water pump impellers are also susceptible to pitting.

-- 2. Vapor bubbles (Figure 15-C) are formed when the piston's impact causes the liner walls to vibrate, sending pressure waves into the coolant. - 3.
+- Cylinder liner walls (Figure 17-A) which are in contact with engine coolant (Figure 17-B) can be eroded or pitted unless the proper concentration and type of SCA's are present in the coolant.
+Water pump impellers are also susceptible to pitting. - 2.
+Vapor bubbles (Figure 17-C) are formed when the piston's impact causes the liner walls to vibrate, sending pressure waves into the coolant. - 3.
 These tiny vapor bubbles collect on the surface of metal parts.
 As the bubbles collapse (pop) a microscopic piece of metal is eroded from the metal part.
 Over a period of time, this pitting may progress completely through the cylinder liner of a wet-sleeve, heavy-duty diesel engine.
 This allows coolant to enter the combustion chamber.
-Engine failure or other serious damage will result.
+Engine failure or other serious damage will result. - 4.
+Unprotected engines with low quality water as coolant can have liner failure in as few as 500 hours.

-A - Cylinder Liner Walls B - Engine Coolant C - Vapor Bubbles Figure 15
+A - Cylinder Liner Walls B - Engine Coolant C - Vapor Bubbles